thenewgoat/SC2002-OOP-FOMS/README.md

 ## Accessing Data Files
 The data files used for system initialisation can be found in foms/data.
 3 CSV files are used for initialisation:
    1. staff_list.csv
-      Contains full list of all staff, managers and admin.
+      <p> Contains full list of all staff, managers and admin.

    2. branch_list.csv
-      Contains full list of all initial branches.
+      <p> Contains full list of all initial branches.

    3. menu_list.csv
-      Contains full list of all initial menu items and the respective branches where they can be found.
+      <p> Contains full list of all initial menu items and the respective branches where they can be found.

 ## Usage
 ### Login Credentials